PJ64/apigw_lambda_dynamodb/README.md

 ## Setup

-1. You require the following prerequisities for this example
+1. The following prerequisities are required for this example

 ```bash
 npm install -g typescript